May 10, 2023

 Start today with any dollar amount.

 1. Do fractional shares add up to whole shares?

 Yes, although not in your portfolio.
 The brokerage buys a full share, divides it into slices, and sells the slices to different investors.
 It is possible to buy enough fractional shares of one stock to equal a whole share.
 For example, if a stock was available to purchase as 0.25 fractional shares, buying four of those fractional shares would equal a whole share.
 (0.25 x 4 = 1)

 2. Do fractional shares pay dividends?

-If a security pays dividends, fractional shareholders receive a proportional share.
-For example, if Mutual Fund D paid a dividend of $10 per share and you owned a 0.5 share, the dividend payment would be $5. ($10 * 0.5 = $5)
+If an investment pays dividends, fractional shareholders receive a proportional share.
+For example, if Stock D paid a dividend of $10 per share and you owned a 0.5 share, the dividend payment would be $5. ($10 * 0.5 = $5)